-Non-normative note: The randomization used in RedDSA.RandomizePrivate and RedDSA.RandomizePublic may interact with other uses of additive properties of keys for Schnorr-based signature schemes.
+- The randomization used in RedDSA.RandomizePrivate and RedDSA.RandomizePublic may interact with other uses of additive properties of keys for Schnorr-based signature schemes.
 In the Zcash protocol, such properties are used for binding signatures but not at the same time as key randomization.
 They are also used in [ZIP-32] when deriving child extended keys, but this does not result in any practical security weakness as long as the security recommendations of ZIP-32 are followed.
-If RedDSA is reused in other protocols making use of these additive properties, careful analysis of potential interactions is required.
+If RedDSA is reused in other protocols making use of these additive properties, careful analysis of potential interactions is required. - It is RECOMMENDED that, for deployments of RedDSA in other protocols than Zcash, the requirement for \underline{R} to be canonically encoded is always enforced (which was the original intent of the design).